You are listening to the Sean Hannity Radio Show Podcast.

 I was very scared.

-I was horribly horribly threatened.
+I was horribly, horribly threatened.

-And and people don't know that story.
+And people don't know that story.

 Well, I don't think there's any doubt that there are professional forces on the right at work for their own purposes and profit.

-Um there are just so many curious relationships among a lot of people and various institutes and entities.
+There are just so many curious relationships among a lot of people and various institutes and entities.

-Um I think that that deserves thorough investigation.
+And I think that that deserves thorough investigation.

 Why did you originally deny it, considering this was a legal matter?